nxt-insurance/nxt_schema/README.md

 - Test all methods of all nodes
     => Structure tests by nodes and method

-- Allow to inject context on apply time
+- Test if context is passed down to all nodes
 - Spec the different type systems

 - Types
     => Implement maybe for types
-    => Implement default for types
+    => Implement default for types => When value is not present return default

 - Implement optional keys for all nodes
     => Not sure it makes sense for nodes where the parent is not a schema